 On the surface, the Maginot Line was engineered to blunt a direct German attack into France, while safeguarding vital industries situated in the contested Alsace and Lorraine regions.
-In addition, the time the enemy would need to break through the defences would give the peacetime French army time to fully mobilize.
 But the Maginot strategy also concealed a Machiavellian streak.
-Defence planners imagined that the menacing barrier might compel a hostile Germany to avoid a frontal assault on France and instead attack by way of Belgium.
+Defence planners imagined that the menacing barrier might compel Germany to avoid a frontal assault and instead attack by way of Belgium.
 Such a move would no doubt draw other European powers, namely Great Britain, into a conflict and arouse world opinion against Berlin.
 It was hoped that in such a scenario, the invaders would be defeated by an Allied army in Belgium.

 Maginot Mania gripped France

 The Maginot Line quickly became the pride of the French people.
 Newsreel footage of its impregnable bunkers and powerful guns contributed to feelings of national invincibility.
-In fact, the defences so impressed voters, many resisted the idea of strengthening the country’s field army to match Germany’s modern mechanized war machine.
+Tragically, the defences so impressed voters, many resisted the idea of strengthening the country’s field army to match Germany’s modern mechanized war machine.

 Many nations followed the France’s lead

-Maginot Line propaganda not only had an impact on domestic audiences – other world powers took note as well and were soon investing in their own border fortifications.
+Maginot Line propaganda made an impression on more than just the people of France – other world powers took note as well and were soon investing in their own copycat fortifications.
 Beginning in 1936, Greece began work on a 100-mile long Maginot knock-off along its frontier with long-time foe Bulgaria.
 It was dubbed the Metaxas Line after the country’ prime minister.
 Similarly, Czechoslovakia assembled its own network of bunkers, pillboxes and artillery forts on its border with Nazi Germany as early as 1935.
 Even the Third Reich constructed fortifications opposite the Maginot Line in the two years leading up to the outbreak of the war.
 Dubbed the “Siegfried Line” by the Allies, Hitler’s “Westwall” as it was officially known was far less ambitious than its French counterpart, consisting mainly of fortified gun emplacements and tank obstacles including, ditches, concrete dragon’s teeth and steel hedgehogs.